Last Updated on September 20, 2023 by Electricalvolt

 The designer considers the following points before selecting a valve type and its construction materials.

 Types of Valves

 In this article, we will discuss types of valves.

 1. Gate Valve

 Gate valves are suitable for cutting or opening the way to a fluid, usually liquid.
 Their bidirectional design allows users to install the valve in any direction.
-These valves are most suitable for open or close services (ON-OFF) and must always be fully open or fully closed.
+These valves are most suitable for open or closed services (ON-OFF) and must always be open or closed.

-Since being in an intermediate position, a lever is generated in the stem that can deform it, leaving the valve inoperative; in addition, a lot of cavitation is generated due to the turbulence produced by the valve’s gate located at mid-stroke.
+Since it is in an intermediate position, a lever is generated in the stem that can deform it, leaving the valve inoperative; in addition, a lot of cavitation is generated due to the turbulence produced by the valve’s gate located at mid-stroke.

 Solid Wedge: This design is the oldest.
 It is most suitable in applications where a high level of tightness is not desirable.
 Usually metal-metal seat.